marchisio/White_page_for_llm_on_auto_agents/README.md

 ## 5. Implementation Notes (Feb 2026)
 As of early 2026, existing implementations (such as TypeFly or basic MCP-robotics integrations) focus primarily on single-unit control.
 USGF advances the state-of-the-art by formalizing multi-agent asynchronous coordination through high-level intent, making it a distinct and non-obvious evolution of the field.
+The framework is inherently scalable, supporting autonomous governance ranging from a single tactical unit to large-scale heterogeneous swarms.

 License & Publication Notice
 Published under the Apache License 2.0.